1-10: For Loops

 4. Functions

-In the next three lessons we cover for loops.
-One of the main benefits of for loops (and functions) in programming is they it generalize code. for loops allow you to write code once and execute the code on multiple values.
+In the next three lessons we cover for loops. for loops allow you to write code once and execute the code on multiple values.

 4 Conditional statements on multiple values